If you are a prospective, existing or past Thrivent Trust Company customer residing in California and have been provided with a copy of our

 Thrivent Trust Company will not collect additional categories of personal information or use the personal information we collected for materially different, unrelated, or incompatible purposes without providing you notice.

-Thrivent Trust Company may disclose the information we collect about you, as listed above, with other parties.
+Thrivent Trust Company may disclose the information we collect about you, as listed above, to other parties.
 Specifically, we share personal information with the following categories of other parties:

 - Service providers: We may share all categories of information we collect with service providers who perform services on our behalf for business purposes, including marketing.
 When we disclose personal information to service providers, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract.